 While you will not be able to avoid the obligations completely, providers can offer non-systemic risk GPAI models under a free open-source license to reduce the regulatory burdens.
 This is only possible if the model, parameters, including weights, information on model architecture and information on model usage are publicly accessible and if the modification and distribution of the model are possible.

-Providers of such models only require having a publicly available and detailed summary of the training content of the GPAI model.
+Providers of such models still need a policy to comply with Union copyright law, as well as a publicly available and detailed summary of the training content of the GPAI model.

 Numerous organizations are integrating foundation models, such as generative AI systems, into their own products or in other AI systems instead of building their very own models themselves.
 That is what is called a deployer, distributor or downstream provider in the EU AI Act.
 But does this mean that you are subject to any obligations set down by the EU AI Act?
 It depends on how you use these third-party systems.